Florida can import prescription drugs from Canada, US regulators say

 The medications would be only for certain people, including foster children, inmates, certain elderly patients and — eventually — Medicaid recipients.

-Until recently, the U.S. government had almost no leverage over the prices set by drugmakers.
+The U.S. has long had the highest prescription drug prices in the world, with essentially no government limits on what companies can charge.
 Only in 2022 did Congress pass a law allowing the federal government to negotiate prices for a small number of medications used by seniors in the Medicare program.
 The first such negotiations are set to take place later this year.

-Associated Press writer Zeke Miller in Washington and Brendan Farrington in Tallahassee, Florida, contributed to this story.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.